Blog Background

 As I've reflected on our trip, one lingering impression has stayed with me: The joy of living, of being alive.
 And the joy of laughter.

-We were walking through the gardens of Versailles, Kathy and I. We'd been silently looking at the read fountain when she turned to me and said that the beauty of surroundings matched her delight in seeing them.
+We were walking through the gardens of Versailles, Kathy and I. We'd been silently looking at a fountain when she turned to me and said that the beauty of the surroundings matched her delight in seeing them.

 For that moment everyone vanished and I saw the Palace and the fountain and the gardens and the only people there were she and I, then in the blink of an eye everyone was back and the place was packed and there was a group of French children trooping by kicking up the dust and chattering away.